 The restoration team also works closely with SECORE International, who Diventures also supports, to “constantly improve restoration techniques, innovations and share the data collection to benefit the shallow water reef systems of Curaçao and the greater Caribbean region,” (Ocean Encounters).
 Be on the lookout for upcoming trips, webinars and articles with SECORE.

 Curaçao is full of rich and diverse culture that has been influenced by its history, geography and different groups of people who have lived on the island over the centuries.
 Curaçao is known for its vibrant mix of music, dance, food and art.
-One of the most unique parts of Curaçao’s culture is its unique Creole language, Papiamentu, which is a blend of Spanish, Dutch, Portuguese and African languages.
+One of the most unique parts of Curaçao’s culture is its Creole language, unique to the Dutch Antilles, Papiamentu, which is a blend of Spanish, Dutch, Portuguese and African languages.